Fast Rerandomization via the BRAIN: Appendix

 \section{Appendix}

-In \autoref{sec:pseudocode}, we provide the pseudocode of the three VNSRR variants.
-In \autoref{sec:proofs}, we state and prove all the theoretical results.
-In \autoref{sec:inference}, we introduce the Fisher randomization test and randomization-based confidence intervals.
-In \autoref{sec:results}, we show the simulation results not included in the main text.
+In Appendix \ref{app:pseudocode}, we provide the pseudocode of the three BRAIN variants.
+In Appendix \ref{app:proofs}, we state and prove all the theoretical results.
+In Appendix \ref{app:inference}, we introduce the Fisher randomization test and randomization-based confidence intervals.
+In Appendix \ref{app:results}, we show the simulation results not included in the main text.